flairNLP/flair/resources/docs/TUTORIAL_1_BASICS.md

 ```console
 Sentence: "The grass is green ." - 5 Tokens
 ```

-You can write and provide your own wrapper around the tokenizer you want to use.
+The second way allows you to write your own wrapper around the tokenizer you want to use.
 The wrapper is a function which have the same signature than `flair.data.segtok_tokenizer` (take a `string` and return `List[Token]`).

 Check the code of `flair.data.space_tokenizer` (which is very simple) to have an idea of how to implement such wrapper.